 Yes.
 Applications running on 4G/LTE mobile phones and devices connected over 4G/LTE networks can access applications servers on Wavelength Zones.
 These applications also benefit from accessing compute infrastructure co-located within the mobile network.

 How do I see my usage in Wavelength Zones?

 You can use the AWS Cost Explorer to filter usage by Availability Zone, including Wavelength Zones.

-How do I get support for AWS services running in Wavelength?
+How can I receive support for AWS services running in AWS Wavelength?